-Following the plunder, Scottish Natural Heritage arranged the Lanark Forum on the 25th of October 1995 to discuss the threat posed to fossil resources and ways to counter this, and to discuss the plunder at Birk Knowes.
+Following the theft, Scottish Natural Heritage arranged the Lanark Forum on the 25th of October 1995 to discuss the threat posed to fossil resources and ways to counter this, and to discuss the plunder activities at Birk Knowes.
 What happened here was remarkable.

 Among the invited were representatives from the National Museums of Scotland, Hunterian Museum, University of Edinburgh, and British Geological Survey.
 Also included was a representative of the land owner (the land was, and still is, owned by Electricity Supply Nominees), as well as people with fieldwork experience, including one of us.

 The site warden was not on the list of invited people sent to us by SNH.

 A month prior, in a meeting between SNH and representatives of the landowner, both parties agreed that one of the main weaknesses in the protection of Birk Knowes was the site warden George Willis.

 Prior to the conference we had sent a letter to Colin MacFadyen, one of the SNH organisers of the meeting, to reiterate the site warden’s role in the plunder.
 We thought we’d warn SNH in advance that the site warden has no place in the Lanark Forum as his allegiance lay with Edinger (see below).

 The reason this letter was sent was because we knew that SNH staff had been indifferent about the role of the site warden in the theft, and that there would be a small chance they would invite him.
 Surely, after receiving this letter SNH would know not to let him attend the meeting?

 However, upon arriving at the venue the site warden was present and he had been invited by Scottish Natural Heritage.

 His presence disrupted the course of the conference.
 When it was his turn to have his say the site warden pretended that he did not know about the large amounts of fossil material Edinger took away.